alexlevn/nf_info_blog/content/blog/7-steps-to-becoming-a-super-rich/index.md

 description: "7 basic steps to becoming a super rich.
 This write about HOW, not about WHY."
 ---

-## 7 Steps to becoming a super rich

 Refer 'Money Master the game' - Tony Robin, and how i'm applying.
 This article is about HOW, not about WHY.

 ![Rose Flower](./rose.jpg)